GTs George Toms synthesis Home

 (ALU Control Unit)

-• the number of LUTs, and
+• The number of LUTs

-• the number of logic levels.
+• The number of logic (LUT) levels

 • Total number of wires